willkg/fredrik/fredrik/project-template/README.rst

 3. Read through the settings in ``PROJECTMODULE/settings_local.py``

-   TODO: If there are any settings that need to be changed, mention that here.
+   TODO: Document settings that need to be set here.

 4. Create the database::